New library spaces focus on individual study, group work, digital exploration, and digital creation.

 In addition to the welcome centre on the 2nd floor, you will find a wide range of technology, such as:

 - a video wall, featuring a giant 8K screen, for data visualization

-- virtual reality equipment and Surface Studio computers;
+- virtual reality equipment

-- multimedia studios (opening soon)
+- multimedia studios with Surface Studio computers

-- A 48-seat Tinkering Lab to try new tools, such as Oculus Rift and Nintendo Switch game consoles.
+- A Tinkering Lab to try new tools, such as Oculus Rift and Nintendo Switch game consoles.
 This lab also features smart wall projection equipment (opening soon)

 The fifth floor of the CRX provides even more study spaces:

 - Two reading rooms.

 Our team can work with students, professors and employees to book a room or use equipment, whether for group work or special events.
 We also provide the training and support needed to complete a wide range of digital projects.